pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/17_Custom_Persistent_Models.md

 The `save` and `getById` methods just call the corresponding DAO methods.

 The `getDao` method looks for the nearest DAO.
 It just appends Dao to the class name, if the class exists you are ready to use the DAO.
-If the class doesn't exists, it just continue searching using the next namespace.
+If the class doesn't exist, it just continue searching using the next namespace.

 Small example: `AppBundle\Model\Vote` looks for `AppBundle\Model\Vote\Dao`, `AppBundle\Model\Dao`, `AppBundle\Dao`.